wade-wojcak/system-status-monitor/README.md

 ## Potential Future Enhancements

 **Additional System Monitoring Modules**
 Currently, this application focuses on monitoring a single system metric: CPU load average.
 However, there are many other system metrics that could be added to the user experience, such as memory allocation, disk usage, network traffic, and more.
-Expanding the functionality would give it a true dashboard-style experience.
+Expanding the functionality would enable a true dashboard-style experience.

 **Desktop Framework Integration**
 This prototype is currently browser-based per the requirements.
 In the future, we should consider integrating it with a desktop framework such as Electron to provide a more native user experience.
 This would also allow more advanced and comprehensive system monitoring capabilities.

-**CI/CD Pipeline**
+**CI/CD Pipelines**
-The current mode of development, testing, and build is manual and insufficient for a production-level application.
-Introducing DevOps practices would enable the introduction automated testing, build, and deployment processes.
-It may also be possible to integrate the build process with various desktop application stores for easy distribution to end uers.
+The current mode of testing, documentation generation, and build are manual and insufficient for a production-level application.
+These would all need cloud-based automation to push them to the next level.
+Introducing DevOps practices will make for a more reliable and higher-quality product.
+It should also be possible to integrate the deployment process with various desktop application stores for easy distribution to end uers.

 **Component and Design Library**
-The current component library is relatively limited and focused on the prototype requirements.
+The current component library is relatively utilitarian and focused on the prototype requirements.
 In the future, I would expand this into a more robust component library and associated design system.
 Introducing a tool like Storybook would allow for a smoother development experience for prototyping, testing, and documentation.

 **Visual Design Improvements**
 Having a designer to work with would be beneficial for the project.
-Although the current design is very functional and minimal, there are many areas for expansion such as creating a color palette, improving typography, and introducing dark mode.
+Although the current design is very functional and minimal, there are many areas for expansion such as creating a color palette, improving typography, additional emphasis on responsive design, and introducing dark mode.

 **Additional Testing**
 The testing that is currently included is very focused on the the system alerting logic.
-As the application grows, we should implement complete code coverage for all components, hooks, and utility functions.
-We will also need to expand beyond functional testing to include other types of testing such as performance, security, and accessibility testing, as these are paramount for building a production-level application.
+As the application grows, we will need to implement complete code coverage for all components, hooks, APIs, and utility functions.
+We will also need to expand beyond functional testing to include other types of testing such as autmated performance, security, and accessibility testing, as these are paramount for building a production-level application.